department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/health-issues-brief.md

 **Business/ Engineering:**
 1. What data source should be used to display the problem list on a web page?
 The Blue Button data source or the VA Health Summary data source?
+2. Is it still the case that Premium accounts will be depreciated before the new Health Portal launches?
+If so, what is the ETA for that?

 **Who do we need to get feedback from?**
 Bresha Lipscomb